-As is evident from the material included in the appendix (Section 4), harmful medical practices persist in Australia on infants, children, adolescents and adults with innate variations of sex characteristics.
-Recommendations for action by the Senate Community Affairs References Committee, the 2017 intersex community consensus statement (the Darlington Statement), UN Treaty Bodies, and the Australian Human Rights Commission set out a model for reform.
-The former government failed to act, despite these actions and clear evidence of harm.
-Human rights abuses can be seen, for example, in the pre-emptive sterilisation of a child without personal consent, authorised in the judgement of a 2016 Family Court case.
-In this case, the judge referred to a history of feminising surgeries on an infant as surgeries that "enhanced the appearance of her female genitalia"; that surgical history had not been the subject of court oversight.
+As is evident from the material included in the appendix (Section 4), harmful medical practices persist in Australia on infants, children, adolescents and adults with innate variations of sex characteristics resulting in medical and system-induced trauma.
+Recommendations for action by the Senate Community Affairs References Committee, the 2017 intersex community consensus statement (the Darlington Statement), 22 UN Treaty Bodies, and the Australian Human Rights Commission set out a model for reform.
+The former government has failed to act, despite these actions and clear evidence of harm.
+For example:

+the sterilisation of a child was authorised in the judgement of a 2016 Family Court case where the judge referred to a history of feminising surgeries on an infant as surgeries that "enhanced the appearance of her female genitalia"; that surgical history had not been the subject of court oversight.
 Moreover, the judge ruled that invasive irreversible surgical and medical interventions on children with innate variations of sex characteristics did not require court authorisation, but could be consented to by parents.